 Recovery Coach / Peer Worker

-People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system (especially in residential treatment).
+People who have lived experience with substance use and addictions have always played various and important roles in the treatment and recovery system.
 Recently, peer-related roles have begun emerging in different ways in the field, particularly as Recovery Coaching has begun to catch on.

 Watch this video about Recovery Coaching in Massachusetts.